14 Best PR Tools 2026 (Review & Comparison)

 Best for: PR teams and agencies focused on reporting and coverage presentation.

-Focused on coverage presentation rather than outreach.
-Helps agencies and teams create client-ready reports from collected coverage.
+CoverageBook focuses on coverage presentation rather than outreach.
+It helps agencies and teams create client-ready reports from collected coverage – useful for demonstrating PR impact to stakeholders without needing a full enterprise platform to do it.

 - Coverage collection and organisation